Removal from the Co operative Bank and other lender panels: Why they do it and how to get reinstated

 • Breaches of Co operative Bank conveyancing panel requirements

-• Significant delays in registering security on behalf of Co operative Bank Delays or failure to register the Co operative Bank charge may result in referral to external lawyers of Co operative Bank to complete outstanding requirements.
+• Recurring delays in registering a charge on behalf of Co operative Bank Delays or failure to register the Co operative Bank charge may result in referral to external lawyers of Co operative Bank to complete outstanding requirements.

 Answers to Frequently asked questions concerning Co operative Bank panel reinstatement

-• What is the application process to be reinstated onto the Co operative Bank conveyancing panel?
+• How long does the application process take when applying to be reinstated onto the Co operative Bank conveyancing panel?

-• How often will this firm be required to re-apply to be reinstated on the Co operative Bank conveyancing panel?
+• Does my practice need to apply annually to be reinstated on the Co operative Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Co operative Bank panel reinstatement is to ensure that your firm is not removed off of the Co operative Bank conveyancing panel in the first place.